image of the recipe rebel cookbook cover on transparent background.Get my ⭐️⭐️⭐️⭐️⭐️ cookbook here 🎉

 I always save a ton for the freezer (perfect for a strawberry smoothie!), but there is just something about that flavor when they’re picked fresh from the farm that nothing can beat.

-close up image of fresh strawberry pie with whipped cream
+overhead image of whole strawberry pie with whipped cream on marble background.

 How to make Strawberry Pie:

-3. Crush strawberries (use a potato masher, a blender or food processor) to make two cups strawberries — if you have more or less, your pie won’t have the same texture.
+2. Crush strawberries (use a potato masher, a blender or food processor) to make two cups strawberries — I do this right in the skillet!

-4. Combine crushed strawberries with water, sugar and corn starch before heating over medium heat until thickened.
+3. Combine crushed strawberries with water, sugar and corn starch before heating over medium heat until thickened to make the filling.

 Can I use corn starch instead of gelatin?